 Related Links

 - Need somewhere to stay in Paris for your next trip?
-Check out these rentals.
+Check out these Paris vacation rentals.

-- Check out some of the differences between caffè Italian and French café culture.
+- You may not realise it but there are big differences between caffè Italian and French café culture.

 Written by Alessia Armenise for HiP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
 Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.